paul-mcnamee/2DTopDownCharacterController/README.md

 ## Description

-A basic character controller class for a CharacterBody2D used as a starting point for a 2d top down style game.
+A basic character controller class for a CharacterBody2D used as a starting point for a 2d top down style game created to be used with Godot 4.1.

 Implements wasd + controller movement, friction, walking, sprinting, and dashing.